microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/device-update.md

 ## <a name="examples"></a>Exemplos

-### <a name="example-1-update-the-accountenabled-property-of-a-device"></a>Exemplo 1: Atualizar a propriedade accountEnabled de um dispositivo
+### <a name="example-1-update-the-accountenabled-property-of-a-device"></a>Exemplo 1: atualizar a propriedade accountEnabled de um dispositivo

 #### <a name="request"></a>Solicitação